rw-ciena/import_yocto_bm/README.md

 Then use the Yocto build command (e.g. `bitbake core-image-sato` which will incrementally build without needing to rerun the full build, but will add the CVE check action to generate the log files.

 # INSTALLATION

-To install as a package use the following command:

-    python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps import-yocto-bm-matthewb66

 To download the script, change to a chosen location and use Git to download a copy of the project: